740i/Writeups/vulnix.md

 bash-4.4# cat trophy.txt
 cc614640424f5bd60ce5d5264899c3be
 ```
-That was pretty fun and difficult, having to reboot the machine was different and the rest of it was interesting learning a bit about and using nfs for the first time in awhile.
-As always thanks to VulnHub and the author Rebootuser for all the hard work.
+That was a good one for sure, having to reboot the machine was different and the rest of it was interesting learning a bit about and using nfs for the first time in awhile.
+As always thanks to VulnHub and Rebootuser for all the hard work.